-In some cases, students can receive course credits based on college-level knowledge and skills gained outside the college classroom, including employment and military training and service.
+In some cases, students can receive course credits based on college-level knowledge and skills gained outside the college classroom, including employment.
+Veterans may receive course credits for military training and service.
 Identifying prior learning that is eligible for college credit can make a student’s education more affordable and reduce the time to a degree or certificate.

 What is Prior Learning Assessment?

 Prior Learning Assessment (PLA) is the process used to evaluate previous life experience for academic credit.
 Prior Learning Assessment is accomplished through standardized tests (i.e. CLEP and DANTES), course challenge examinations, portfolio assessment, and crosswalks between work-based learning and college courses.